-Guidelines for Publications of the Römisch-Germanische Kommission
+Guidelines for Publications of the Romano-Germanic Commission (RGK)

-Manuscripts submitted for publication at any time should be addressed to the Director of the Römisch-Germanische Kommission, Palmengartenstraße 10-12, D-60325 Frankfurt a.
-M., Germany and can be sent via e-mail to redaktion.rgk@dainst.de.
+Manuscripts submitted for publication should be addressed to the Director of the Römisch-Germanische Kommission, Palmengartenstraße 10-12, D-60325 Frankfurt am Main, Germany and can be sent via e-mail to redaktion.rgk@dainst.de.

-The decision to accept a manuscript for publication, to include it in a particular volume, or to reject it (as the case may be) is made on the basis of a double-blind peer review process.
+The decision to accept a manuscript for publication, to include it in a particular volume, or to reject it (as the case may be) is made on the basis of a peer-review process.
 Until the volume is published, authors are requested to retain a copy of all texts, data and illustrations.
-Contributions may be written in German, English, or French.
-For citation norms, the guidelines and abbreviations of the Römisch-Germanische Kommission of the German Archaeological Institute apply (published in Bericht der Römisch-Germanischen Kommission 71, 1990, 973-998 und 73, 1992, 477-540).
+Contributions may be written in German, English or French.
+For citation norms, the guidelines and abbreviations of the Romano-Germanic Commission of the German Archaeological Institute apply (published in Bericht der Römisch-Germanischen Kommission 71, 1990, 973-998 und 73, 1992, 477-540).
 We recommend the convention of short citations, consisting of author name and publication year, in footnotes or in brackets in the text with a complete list of references at the end of the manuscript.
-Electronic media can only be cited if assigned a URN (Uniform Resource Name) by the German Library (www.ddb.de) or an alternative Persistent Identifier (e. g.
-Digital Object Identifier, doi) that guarantees the permanence of its URL.
+Electronic media can only be cited if assigned a URN (Uniform Resource Name) by the German Library (www.ddb.de) or an alternative Persistent Identifier that guarantees the permanence of its URL.